How much will your tree trimming and removal cost?

 You might need a permit to cut down a tree.
 Whether or not you need a permit to cut down a tree on your property can vary from one city, county or environmental agency to the next.

-This is why hiring a local professional is often the best way to go.
-Professionals tend to know the laws and bylaws of your area, but it doesn’t hurt to do some research on your own.
+This is why hiring a local professional is often the best option.
+Professionals tend to know the laws and bylaws of your area, but it doesn't hurt to do some research on your own.
 You should also see if your area recognizes "heritage trees."

 What do you do with tree stumps once removed?